kpumuk/meta-tags/README.md

 It is recommended to keep the length of the keywords tag under **255 characters** or **20 words**.

-> ![NOTE]
+> [!NOTE]
-> Please note that both Google and Bing have publicly stated that they completely ignore keywords meta tags.
+> Both Google and Bing have publicly stated that they completely ignore keywords meta tags.

 ### Noindex